Troelsmou/Microbiome-interactions/Mantel-test/README.md

 ## Usage

-The three scripts are supposed to be run interactively in an R session.
+The four scripts are supposed to be run interactively in an R session.

 ## Input files